zendesk/custom-sunshine-conversations-ios-ui/README.md

 ## Wrap up

 You've created your own UI for the Smooch iOS SDK.
-It should look something like this:
+It should look like this:

 ![barebones UI](images/barebones_ui.png)